mauruz-max/JobSearch/README.md

-AI Agent for LinkedIn Job Search Scraper
+# AI Agent for LinkedIn Job Search Scraper

 An intelligent job search automation tool that scrapes LinkedIn job postings, analyzes them against your resume using AI, and provides personalized recommendations to help you focus on the best opportunities.

-Overview
+## Overview

 This Python-based tool streamlines your job search by:

-Scraping job listings from LinkedIn over a specified time period Using an LLM agent to compare job descriptions against your resume, choose your favorite from Gemini, OpenAI, Claude Providing a qualification score for each position Generating tailored recommendations on whether to apply Automatically storing all results in Google Sheets for easy tracking
+- Scraping job listings from LinkedIn over a specified time period
+- Using an LLM agent to compare job descriptions against your resume
+- Providing a qualification score for each position
+- Generating tailored recommendations on whether to apply
+- Automatically storing all results in Google Sheets for easy tracking

 Features